michael-rubel/livewire-best-practices/README.md

 ---
 ### ➰ Keep track of a DOM elements
 If you face problems with updating content in your components, you must consider using [`wire:key`](https://laravel-livewire.com/docs/2.x/troubleshooting#dom-diffing-cures) construction to tell Livewire how to keep track of your DOM elements.
-This typically happens when you want to update something inside a loop or if you constantly poll the root component expecting updates in the nested ones.
+You will typically need this when you want to update something inside a loop or if you constantly poll the root component expecting updates in the nested ones.

 ---
 ### 👨‍💻 Use Artisan commands to create, move and rename components